RR-Circuits/RecRoom-Circuits/Circuits/docs/Introduction.md

 Welcome to the docs!
 What you will find:
-- Documentation for every chip (note that some chips may have little information)
+- Documentation on almost every chip (note that some chips may have little information)
--